A categorical action of the shifted $q=0$ affine algebra: Introduction

 \subsection{Acknowledgements}

-The author would like to thank his supervisor Sabin Cautis for his patients and guidance.
+This article is the author's thesis work, and the author would like to thank his supervisor Sabin Cautis for his patients and guidance.
 Many valuable ideas were provided by him.
-Also, I would like to thank the support from NCTS.
+Next, the author would like to thank Roman Bezrukavnikov, Joel Kamnitzer, Yukinobu Toda and Yu Zhao for providing some helpful quick comments about this article, and also thank Wu-Yen Chuang for some helpful discussions.
+Finally, special thank to Harrison Chen for his careful reading of the introduction and for providing much helpful feedback.